coolho1129/coolho1129/README.md

 </p>

 <p>
-I am interested in advancing visual understanding and 3D reconstruction through deep learning.
+I am passionate about developing intelligent systems that can understand and reconstruct the visual world.
 </p>

 <p>